[RELEASE] Ring Alarm Keypad (2nd Gen) Device Handler

 NOTE:

-• Since the device has no “physical” locking mechanism, it is recommended to use it in conjunction with SmartApps like CoRE, WebCORE, LUM or RLA to control a physical switch or lock etc.
+• Since the device has no “physical” locking mechanism, it is recommended to use it in conjunction with Automations or SmartApps like CoRE, WebCORE, LUM or RLA to control a physical switch or lock etc.

 • When set to arm directly, it does not use a code to arm to Away or Stay